 The full form of CBT in psychology is Cognitive Behavior Therapy.
 CBT is a specific mental health therapy technique that focuses on identifying and changing the negative thoughts, beliefs, and behaviors that lie at the root of the patient’s problems.

 What is Cognitive Behavior Therapy?

 Cognitive Behavior Therapy (CBT) is a type of psychotherapy that focuses on how thoughts, emotions, and behaviors interact in a person’s mind.
 CBT is used to treat several mental health issues, such as depression and anxiety.

-CBT emerged throughout the 1960s and originated at the work of psychologist Aaron Beck, who noticed that certain kinds of thinking led to psychological issues.
+CBT emerged through the 1960s and originated from the work of psychologist Aaron Beck, who noticed that certain kinds of thinking led to psychological issues.

 One of the most significant advantages of cognitive-behavioral treatment is that it assists the patients in developing coping skills, which turns out helpful to handle present mental health issues as well as future challenges.